ashwanth1109/DevLauncher/README.md

 Objective: To understand the scope of what can be achieved (Feasibility Study)

+## Milestone 1: Session Management + Quick set config via extension

+### Feasibility Study:

+`https://trilogy.devspaces.com/` communicates via websocket within the same origin.
+I could not find any public API to be able to create + manage an auth session, and therefore control configuration via extension
+This means any configuration that is set, must be done via the DevSpaces domain.

+### Alternative solution:

+Open `https://trilogy.devspaces.com/settings/` in new window on click User will have to configure settings on the domain.

+### Benefit:

+Adds a tiny benefit of not looking up

 ## Brainstorm session notes:

 Ways to procure lambda logs directly using aws cli